KobayashiComputing/DailyDues/dev_plan.md

 #### GUI Toolkit Integration

 Whichever GUI toolkit is ultimately used, it will need to be isolated so that the it can be updated separately from the main project.
+This will most easily be done using [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ### PyInstaller (for Windows (initially))